Human Rights Based Approach

 The UN Statement of Common Understanding on Human Rights-Based Approaches to Development Cooperation and Programming (the Common Understanding) was adopted by the United Nations Development Group (UNDG) in 2003.
 The purpose behind developing a common understanding was to ensure that UN agencies, funds and programmes apply a consistent Human Rights-Based Approach to common programming processes at global and regional levels, and especially at the country level in relation to the CCA and UNDAF.

-Access to sexual and reproductive health and rights (SRHR) not only saves lives, it is also a basic human right, as set out in the Programme of Action of the International Conference on Population and Development (ICPD) and reiterated in Beijing Declaration and Programme of Action from Fourth World Conference on Women in Beijing 1995, their follow-up and review processes and United Nations resolutions and instruments.
+Access to sexual and reproductive health and rights (SRHR) not only saves lives but is also a basic human right set out in the Programme of Action of the International Conference on Population and Development (ICPD) and reiterated in Beijing Declaration and Programme of Action from Fourth World Conference on Women in Beijing 1995, their follow-up and review processes and United Nations resolutions and instruments.

 In humanitarian contexts, the rights of women, adolescents and girls affected by conflict are protected by multiple, complementary bodies of international law, including international humanitarian law (IHL), international human rights law (IHRL), international criminal law, and refugee law.
 (IPPF)